 - Four forms called B-form will be given by the priest at the initial interview.
 This form requests the couple to name two witnesses (usually parents or close relatives) each who know you sufficiently well and to state that you are free to marry.
 This document must be filled out by the witnesses and be signed before a notary public or a priest.

 - Complete the on-line Fully Engaged Inventory/Questionaire.
 The session will be created by the Parish Office staff.
 You will be notified via email with the link to start the inventory session.

 - If Marriage Annulment is needed, the marriage preparation process shall begin ONLY after the receipt of the Final Decree from the Marriage Tribunal.

 - Attend an information session about Natural Family Planning.
 Information about this session will be given by the parish office.

 - Attend a retreat/workshop.
-A list of upcoming workshops indicating time and location can be accessed in the Diocese of Orlando website Marriage Preparation page here.
+A list of upcoming workshops indicating time and location can be accessed on the Diocese of Orlando website Marriage Preparation page HERE.

 - Wedding date may ONLY be reserved after completion of steps 1 thru 4.